jordanrogers-iop/postcss-critical-split/README.md

 # postcss-critical-split (updated dependencies)
-NOTE: This repo is a clone of https://github.com/mrnocreativity/postcss-critical-split just with dependencies updated to remove vulnerabilities reported by npm.
+NOTE: This repo is a clone of https://github.com/mrnocreativity/postcss-critical-split and only exists as a means to publish the latest version to the npm registry.

 A PostCSS plugin that takes existing CSS files and splits out the annotated critical styles into a separate file, inspired by https://github.com/wladston/postcss-split